Active Value Querying to Minimize Additive Error in Subadditive Set Function Learning: Introduction

 For the majority of algorithmic works above, the number of queries being ``small'' is defined by asymptotics in terms of the size of the ground set $n$.
 For our contributions, we adopt colloquial, but often times more practically useful meaning of ``small'', meaning ``small enough'' (e.g., say, in single or lower double digits).
 This is motivated by a fact that in practice, acquiring even a single value for a single subset can be a resource-intensive endeavor.
-Take, for instance, the realm of machine learning, where determining the value of a feature subset in the already well established explainable-AI algorithm SHAP~\cite{NIPS2017_7062} corresponds to retraining\filip{tohle neni pravda} an entire (or a significant portion of the) model, consuming time and computational resources.
-Similarly, in the corporate world, estimating an employee's contribution to collective performance may facilitate their fair evaluation~\cite{murphy1995understanding}, but obtaining the value of a \enquote{subset} may involve the intricate process of rearranging teams of employees.
+Take, for instance, the realm of machine learning, where determining the value of a feature subset in the already well established explainable-AI algorithm SHAP~\cite{NIPS2017_7062} may correspond to retraining a significant portion of the model, consuming time and computational resources.
+Similarly, in the corporate world, estimating an employee's contribution to collective performance may facilitate their fair evaluation~\cite{murphy1995understanding}, but obtaining the value of a \enquote{subset} may involve a process of rearranging teams of employees.

 Secondly, a significant amount of work approximates a set function within a multiplicative factor.
 Multiplicative approximations are often preferred when the identified set function is later used in approximation algorithms with relative performance guarantees.
 However, \citet{badanidiyuru2012sketching} prove the following negative result: if a deterministic algorithm can identify an approximate set function of every subadditive function using $\mathcal O(\poly(n))$ value queries, then the multiplicative factor is of order $\Omega(n^{1-\epsilon})$ for every $\epsilon>0$\footnote{We remark that our approach, minimizing additive error, gives similar multiplicative bounds, see \Cref{sec: experiments}.}.
 Instead, in this paper we address the following question: